Henry Price (architect)

-John Henry Price (1867 – 10 April 1944) – more commonly referred to as Henry Price – was the first person to hold the office of 'City Architect' in Manchester Corporation's newly created City Architect's Department of 1902.
-He was responsible for a number of well known Manchester landmarks, and is credited with influencing the design of other buildings constructed during his tenure, such as Manchester Fire Station.
+John Henry Price (1867 – 10 April 1944) was a British architect.
+He was the first person to hold the office of 'City Architect' in Manchester Corporation's newly created City Architect's Department of 1902.
+He was responsible for a number of well-known Manchester landmarks, and is credited with influencing the design of other buildings constructed during his tenure, such as Manchester Fire Station.

 Career

-John Henry Price was articled with Thomas Denville Barry and Charles Garret Barry 1884–1888 and started his career as an architect's assistant ("Improver") in Liverpool with Edmund Kirby from 1888–1892.
+John Henry Price was articled with Thomas Denville Barry and Charles Garret Barry (1884–1888) and started his career as an architect's assistant ("Improver") in Liverpool with Edmund Kirby from 1888 to 1892.
 From 1892 he was the Assistant Surveyor to Toxteth Park Board, and in 1897 he became the building surveyor for Birmingham.
-On leaving Birmingham, to go to Manchester, as a tribute he was presented with a gold watch and engraved instrument set in recognition of his contribution to Birmingham.
+On leaving Birmingham, to go to Manchester, as a tribute he was presented with a gold watch and engraved instrument set in recognition of his contribution to the city.
+On March 11, 1895, Price was admitted as an Associate of the Royal Institute of British Architects (ARIBA), having been proposed by Kirby, H. Hartley, and T. Cook.

 In June 1902, he was appointed as the first City Architect for Manchester.
-The Corporation of Manchester set up the City Architect's Department in response to an incident that was thought to be the result of improper co-ordination and demarcation of the roles of various staff positions of the City Surveyor's Department.
+The Corporation of Manchester had set up the City Architect's Department in response to an incident that was thought to be the result of improper coordination and demarcation of the roles of various staff positions of the City Surveyor's Department.
 Under Price, the roles of the offices of surveyor and architect were more clearly circumscribed.
-He married Sarah Dallow in 1896.
+The City Architect's Department still answered to the City Council.
+He retired as Manchester City Architect in August of 1932, and was succeeded by George Noel Hill.

-Articled to Charles Garret Barry, 1884–1888.
-Assistant Surveyor to Toxteth Park Local board, 1888– 1892.
-(Under Edmund Kirby, 1888–1892).
-Professional Qualifications: ARIBA 11 March 1895, Proposed Edmund Kirby, H. Hartley,T. Cook.
-The Scottish architect Duncan Mckerrow trained under him from 1902 to about 1912.
-He retired in 1934.
+As a mentor, the Scottish architect Duncan Mckerrow trained under him from 1902 to about 1912.

+Personal life

+Price married Sarah Dallow in 1896.